Shivaji1902/Data_Analyst_Jigar/README.md

 ![Data Wrangling](Wrangling.png)

 **Project Description:**
-Cleaning and transforming water system permit data for accurate analysis and visualization.
+Examining and modifying permit information regarding water systems for proper assessment and representation.

 **Project Title:**
-Data Wrangling for Water System Permits
+Preparation of Data for Water System Permitting

 **Objective:**
-To prepare a clean and structured dataset for analysis and ensure data quality.
+To create a clean and organized dataset to analyze and maintain data integrity.

 **Background:**
-Initial data contains missing contamination metrics and whitespace issues in numerical columns.
+Initial data features absent contamination measurements and whitespace issues within numeric columns.

 **Dataset:**
-Raw dataset stored in S3 bucket with 472 permit records.
+The raw data is kept in an S3 bucket containing 466 permit records.

 **Methodology:**
-- Profile data using AWS Data Brew.
+- Use AWS Data Brew for profiling data.
-- Clean missing values and whitespace using Data Glue recipes.
+- Utilize Data Glue recipes to eliminate missing values and excess whitespace.
-- Transform and store cleaned data in S3.
+- Processed data conversion and saving in S3.

 **Tools and Technologies:**
-- AWS Data Brew for profiling
+- AWS Data Brew for analytics
-- AWS Glue for ETL tasks
+- AWS Glue assists in loading, transformation, and extraction activities.
-- S3 buckets for storage
+- Storage in S3 buckets

 **Deliverables:**
 - Cleaned dataset in S3
 - Data cleaning recipes

 **Timeline:**
-- Data profiling: 2 days
+- Data profiling: 3 days
-- Data cleaning: 5 days
+- Data cleaning: 4 days
-- Storage and validation: 2 days
+- Storage and validation: 3 days

 # Data Quality Control

 ![Data Quality Control](Quality control.png)

 **Project Description:**
-Ensuring the reliability and accuracy of permit data through validation and governance measures.
+Maintaining the accuracy and reliability of permit data through management and validation processes.

 **Project Title:**
-Data Quality Control for Permit Issuance Records
+Data Quality Control for Permit Issuance

 **Objective:**
-To validate and maintain data quality through governance frameworks and security mechanisms.
+To preserve and ensure data quality by means of governance structures and security measures.

 **Background:**
-Data quality issues, such as incomplete contamination metrics, hinder comprehensive analysis.
-Steps for governance and protection are critical.
+Data quality issues such as missing metrics for contamination hinder in-depth analysis.
+Governance measures and protection are needed.

-**Scope:**
-Focus on improving data reliability for exploratory and diagnostic analysis.

 **Methodology:**
-- Create pipelines for quality assessment and segregation of passed/failed data.
+- Established ways of measuring quality and sorting data into successful and unsuccessful groups.
-- Implement encryption and replication rules in S3 for data protection.
+- Apply encryption and replication techniques in Amazon S3 to protect data integrity.
-- Monitor data quality metrics using AWS CloudWatch.
+- Use AWS Cloud Watch to track data quality indicators.

 **Deliverables:**
-- Quality-assured datasets
+- Datasets with quality assurance
-- Reports on passed/failed data
+- Accounts on succeeded/unsucceeded information
-- Encrypted and replicated datasets
+- Datasets that are encrypted and replicated

 **Timeline:**

-- Pipeline creation: 1 week
+- Pipeline creation: 1.5 week
-- Data governance setup: 3 days
+- Data governance setup: 4 days